ramyasnl/Supervised_Machine_Learning/README.md

  * Calculate the accuracy score of the model.
  * Generate a confusion matrix.
  * Print out the imbalanced classification report.
-   We are going to compare the values of "high risk" on "accuracy score" and "imbalanced classification report" on each case .</br>
+   We are going to compare the values of "high risk" on "accuracy score" and "imbalanced classification report" on each case and F1 score.</br>
+   F1 Score is the weighted average of Precision and Recall.
+Therefore, this score takes both false positives and false negatives into account. </br>
+   Intuitively it is not as easy to understand as accuracy, but F1 is usually more useful than accuracy, especially if you have an uneven class distribution.</br>

  ![Multidimentional array X](https://github.com/ramyasnl/Supervised_Machine_Learning/blob/master/SSMOD17/muliDX.png)
  ![Target y](https://github.com/ramyasnl/Supervised_Machine_Learning/blob/master/SSMOD17/y-target.png)